What's Up Willowbrook

 What's Happening in Wakelet?

 What’s happening at Willowbrook?
 This week at Willowbrook you will find students participating in many new and exciting experiences as they participate in shining their light!
 Collaboration, cooperation, innovation, engagement, and learning together can all be seen in our platform Wakelet!
-What is happening with one 5th-grade class and Kenya?
-What did 2nd graders do with their final biography videos?
-Who is talking about Women's History Month?
+Who is drawing conclusions?
+What did 5th do at the Adler Planetarium?
+Which books can you read during Native American Heritage month?
+What did 4th grade learn about a spider?
+How was the Willowbrook Halloween Parade?
 Check out all the awesome things that are happening at Willowbrook this week!
 Follow us @ #d30learns.
 Click here for the Wakelet link

 Shield Testing - All Schools on Tuesdays